Connie Smith (1998 album)

 Connie Smith is thirty-fourth solo studio album by American country singer Connie Smith.
-It was released on October 6, 1998 via Warner Bros.
+It was released on October 6, 1998, via Warner Bros.
 Records and contained ten tracks.
 Nine of the songs were penned by Smith herself, along with artist and performer, Marty Stuart.
 It was Stuart who also produced the album.
 The eponymous collection was Smith's first mainstream studio album of new material in 20 years.
 Smith had returned to recording after raising her children while in semi-retirement.
 The album received a positive response from critics.
 No singles were released from the album and instead received promotion elsewhere.

 Background

 Connie Smith had not recorded a studio album of new material since 1978's New Horizons.
-She had went into semi-retirement following the ending of Monument contract to raise her three daughters.
+She had gone into semi-retirement following the ending of her Monument Records contract to raise her three daughters.
 "I couldn't quit my kids; I couldn't quit my faith, so the only thing I could quit was my country music career," she told biographer Barry Mazor.
 When Smith's last child left home, she was ready to return to her career completely, which included making a new album.
 Smith met with Warner/Reprise president, Jim Ed Norman to discuss recording for them.
-She did several sessions but none of the material satisfied her.
+She did several sessions, but none of the material satisfied her.
 It was then suggested that she work with artist and producer, Marty Stuart.
-Together, the pair would write songs and record the album, ultimately turning into a romantic relationship between the pair.
-They later married in 1997.
+Together, the pair would write songs and record the album, ultimately turning into a romantic relationship between the pair; they later married in 1997.